Learn more about our work in CONSERVATION, REGIONAL ANALYSIS, SITE ASSESSMENTS, WEB GEOGRAPHY, and CARTOGRAPHY.

 JONATHAN OGREN, PRINCIPAL AND ENVIRONMENTAL PLANNER

 Jonathan founded Siglo Group in 2006 to help clients integrate natural systems into land planning and design.
 He specializes in environmental assessment, regional analysis, conservation planning, mapping, and land use feasibility studies.
 He is a graduate of the University of Texas at Austin with an M.A. in Geography and the Environment and a B.A. in Biology.
 He is now on the faculty at the University of Texas School of Architecture, where he teaches graduate students to integrate geographic analysis into their research.
 One of his first professional jobs was with NASA.
 The experience changed his direction through the realization of how valuable and irreplaceable natural systems are here on this planet.
-Jonathan also worked at the Lady Bird Johnson Wildflower Center and Sequoia National Park.
-He served on the Imagine Austin Comprehensive Plan Advisory Task Force.
-Outside of work, Jonathan can be found running around Lady Bird Lake or hiking the Hill Country with his sons and their dog.
+Jonathan also worked at the Lady Bird Johnson Wildflower Center and Sequoia National Park and has served on the Imagine Austin Comprehensive Plan Advisory Task Force.
+Outside of work, Jonathan can be found running around Lady Bird Lake or hiking the Hill Country with his sons.

 BEN LABAY, ASSOCIATE

 Ben Labay has worked as a biologist and conservation scientist for over 10 years.
 He received a B.S. in Evolution, Ecology, and Behavior from the University of Texas at Austin and a M.S. in Aquatic Resources and Biostatistics in 2010.
 Ben’s academic and professional experience started in stream fish ecology and has transitioned to studies involving spatial patterns and modeling species occurrences and distributions.
-In the last few years, his research has focused on systematic conservation assessments at regional and national scales, with an emphasis on communication and mainstreaming of planning products for effective conservation implementation among diverse stakeholders and priorities.
+Over the last few years, his research has focused on systematic conservation assessments at regional and national scales, with an emphasis on communication and mainstreaming of planning products for effective conservation implementation among diverse stakeholders and priorities.
+Having spent many years in Austin, Ben now splits his time between Austin and France; inspiring jealousy and awe among his coworkers.